nadunsudeepa/naduns.github.io/README.md

-# hey!😊 I'm Nadun Sudeepa
+# hey!
+I'm Nadun Sudeepa
 ### I will update soon upcoming projects,
 ### Thanks for checking in !
 ____________